-The statistics are sobering.
 Surveys have shown that one in every six American teenagers participates in binge drinking.
 Their demographic dominates the binge drinking scene, as the behavior is most common among those between the ages of 12 and 20.
-Though it may seem remarkable that children as young as 12 are engaging in abusive alcohol consumption, studies have shown that more than half of all U.S. teens have their first alcoholic drinks before the age of 15, and that more than 70% have had at least one drink before the age of 18.
+Though it may seem remarkable that children as young as 12 are engaging in abusive alcohol consumption, studies have shown that more than half of all U.S. teens have their first alcoholic drinks before the age of 15, and more than 70% have had at least one drink before the age of 18.

 Though many parents know that binge drinking is a dangerous but popular activity in which adolescents sometimes engage, few are really attuned to the signs of a problem.
 If your teen displays symptoms like slurred speech, changes in social groups, academic difficulty, memory problems, or concentration problems, he or she might have a problem with alcohol.
 Of course, a teen with an alcohol abuse problem needs the help and support of family, although professional rehabilitation is also important in the quest to help a loved one leave harmful habits behind.